fmalmeida/MpGAP/docs/manual.rst

    * - ``--wtdbg2_technology``
      - NA
      - It tells the pipeline which technology the long reads are, which is required for wtdbg2.
 It will set a value for **all** samples.
 Options are: ``ont`` for Nanopore reads, ``rs`` for PacBio RSII, ``sq`` for PacBio Sequel, ``ccs`` for PacBio CCS reads.
 With not wanted, consider using ``--skip_wtdbg2``.

+   * - ``--shasta_config``
+     - NA
+     - It tells the pipeline which shasta pre-set configuration to use.
+It will set a value for **all** samples.
+Please read the `shasta configuration manual page <https://chanzuckerberg.github.io/shasta/Configurations.html>`_ to know the available models.

    * - ``--corrected_long_reads``
      - false